andrewchambers/asymcrypt/README.md

 # SYNOPSIS

 Generate public or private keys, sign, verify, encrypt or decrypt data.
 Simple, reliable and auditable.
-The tool does zero memory allocations during usage, it is extremely fast.
+The tool does zero memory allocations during usage, so it should be very fast.

 # USAGE